 6. Park Rangers are Hard to Find

-While a lot of the national parks have been reeling from budget cuts and staff reductions in 2021, the Grand Canyon was the only park where we barely saw any rangers while in the park.
+While a lot of the national parks have been reeling from budget cuts and staff reductions, the Grand Canyon was the only park where we barely saw any rangers while in the park.
 We stepped to the side of the Bright Angel Trail while two rangers rode a train of mules down the trail, but these were the only rangers we saw during our stay.

-Finding a ranger in the Grand Canyon in 2021 is like spotting wildlife, you have to keep your eyes peeled!
+Finding a ranger in the Grand Canyon is like spotting wildlife, you have to keep your eyes peeled!

 The Visitors Center was closed, so when we first arrived I popped into the Park Store to get Junior Ranger packets.
 The Grand Canyon is one of only a handful of parks where they charge for these packets.
 When I bought them, they immediately handed me the actual badges with the packets, so that I could swear in the kids myself after they completed them.
 Clearly, the staff knew that rangers would not be available to help with the task!

-3 Highlights of our Family Visit to the Grand Canyon
+The Highlights of Our Family Visit to the Grand Canyon

 Of course, the Grand Canyon is iconic- it’s practically a symbol of the United States.
 It is listed as one of the Seven Natural Wonders of the World along with Mt.
 Everest and the Great Barrier Reef.

 At the end of the day, you are looking at a gorgeous sunset over the rim of an awesome canyon!
-So, despite our recommendation to skip the grand canyon on your next family road trip, here are three of the highlights from our family visit to the Grand Canyon.
+So, despite our recommendation to skip the Grand Canyon on your next family road trip, here are the highlights from our family visit to the Grand Canyon.

 The sunset from Mather Point was beautiful.
 The viewpoint faces generally east, but the highlights on the rocks were lovely.
 It was a striking contrast with the hazy blue tones of the sunrise we had seen a few long hours before.